 21 of 30

 A colorful visitor, the spot-breasted oriole (Icterus pectoralis) is rare but occasionally seen in Florida, particularly in the Miami suburbs, where it has been introduced.
-These birds are the only Florida oriole to show a fully orange head, making identification easy.
+Unlike most other North American orioles, both male and female of this species are brightly colored and look alike.
 Where these birds are present, they will visit jelly and orange feeders along with other orioles.

 22 of 30

-The red-cockaded woodpecker (Picoides borealis) is spread throughout the southeast, and local breeding colonies are carefully managed in the pine woods of northern and central Florida.
+The red-cockaded woodpecker (Dryobates borealis) is spread throughout the southeast, and local breeding colonies are carefully managed in the pine woods of northern and central Florida.
 This management gives birders a good chance to add this distinct woodpecker to their life list, as it may be possible to find guides and tours specifically targeting this sought-after species.

 23 of 30

-While the rufous hummingbird (Selasphorus rufus) is widespread in the western United States, these boldy orange, aggressive hummingbirds are only rare visitors to the eastern part of the country.
-More overwintering rufous hummingbirds are being noted in Florida, making these distinctive birds welcome visitors when most birders have no hummingbird species at their feeders.
+While the rufous hummingbird (Selasphorus rufus) is widespread in the western United States, these boldly orange, aggressive hummingbirds are the most common type of hummingbird found east of the Mississippi every fall and winter.
+Overwintering rufous hummingbirds are being noted in Florida, making these distinctive birds welcome visitors when most birders have no hummingbird species at their feeders.

 24 of 30